mitin001/blog/2025/12/21/icnirplfgdl.md

 # [Limiting exposure to time-varying electric and magnetic fields](https://www.icnirp.org/cms/upload/publications/ICNIRPLFgdl.pdf)

 This scholarly paper was referenced by [an FAQ on radiofrequency radiation and cancer](../../../2025/12/18/cancer.gov-electromagnetic-fields-fact-sheet.md).
-It answered two questions about physics.
+It answered three questions about physics.

 ## How to determine the force exerted on a given object?